This was my immediate reaction when I discovered there’s an entire museum in Amsterdam dedicated to street art and graffiti:

 STRAAT is a zoo for street art.
 It’s an artificial, organized, viewer-friendly environment with an admission fee and a gift shop.
 It can’t replicate the experience of finding street art in the real world.

-In the wild, street art isn’t curated — no gatekeepers are deciding who gets to create art, and whether it’s noteworthy.
+In the wild, no gatekeepers decide who gets to create art and whether it’s noteworthy.
 It’s integrated into its surroundings.
-Artists have to deal with constraints like space, time, and weather.
-Their work is open to criticism (in the form of spray paint) from other artists.
+Artists have to deal with constraints like space, time, weather, and the possibility their work will be tagged, replaced, or covered up by someone else.

 Consider these two murals by Cranio, a Brazilian artist who uses art to criticize how capitalism corrupts native values.
 The Complimentary Spouse and I saw this near Brick Lane in London in 2016: